-The 2014 season marks Nick Giaquinto's 26th season at the helm of the Sacred Heart Pioneers and 13th at the Division I level.
-Last year, Giaquinto led the Pioneers to 34 wins (tying a program record) and a fifth consecutive appearance in the NEC Championship game.
-The prior two seasons saw the Pioneers win back-to-back NEC Championships in 2011 and 2012.
+The 2015 season marks Nick Giaquinto's 27thseason at the helm of the Sacred Heart Pioneers, and 16th at the Division I level.
+In 2014, Giaquinto led the Pioneers to a sixth consecutive appearance in the NEC Championship game.
+During that span, SHU won back-to-back NEC Championships in 2011 and 2012.
 Overall, Giaquinto has led the Pioneers to three Northeast Conference Championships, the first coming in 2006.
-In 2011 the pioneers won a program record 34 wins en route to the NEC Championship.
-He begins the 2014 season with an all-time record of 526-628-2.
+Twice he has led Sacred Heart to a program record 34 wins, in 2011 and 2013.
+He begins the 2014 season with an all-time record of 555-656-2.

 Giaquinto has played a significant role in building a rich tradition at the University.
-He guided the Pioneers to the NCAA Regional Tournament three times - finishing eighth in the country at the Division II College World Series in Montgomery, Ala., in 1992.
-Sacred Heart also won back-to-back ECAC championships in 1990-91 under his tutelage.
+He guided the Pioneers to the NCAA Regional Tournament three times - finishing eighth in the country at the Division II College World Series in 1992.
+Sacred Heart also won back-to-back ECAC championships in 1990 and 1991 under his tutelage.

 Before coaching college baseball, Giaquinto had an accomplished football playing career that included four seasons in the NFL.
 He first played for the Miami Dolphins in 1980, then joined the Washington Redskins, playing for the Super Bowl XVII squad that beat his former team for the title.
 He graduated from UConn in 1979, where he still holds the school's all-time single-game rushing record of 277 yards against Holy Cross in 1976.
 After his professional football career, Giaquinto took a position as assistant baseball coach at George Mason University.
 There he received his master's in Education before being hired at SHU in 1988.

-He and his wife Barbara have two children, Annie (24) and Patrick (23).
+He and his wife Barbara have two children, Annie and Patrick.